eGain (NASDAQ:EGAN) Updates Q1 2022 Earnings Guidance

-A number of research analysts have commented on the stock.
-Zacks Investment Research downgraded shares of eGain from a buy rating to a hold rating in a research report on Tuesday, July 13th.
-DA Davidson reissued a buy rating on shares of eGain in a research report on Wednesday, May 5th.
-Finally, Needham & Company LLC cut their target price on shares of eGain from $15.00 to $12.00 and set a buy rating on the stock in a research report on Wednesday, May 12th.
-Three equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus target price of $15.40.
+eGain (NASDAQ:EGAN) last issued its quarterly earnings data on Tuesday, August 31st.
+The technology company reported $0.08 earnings per share for the quarter, topping the consensus estimate of $0.03 by $0.05. eGain had a net margin of 8.89% and a return on equity of 17.29%.
+On average, equities analysts forecast that eGain will post -0.13 EPS for the current year.

+In other news, CFO Eric Smit sold 5,000 shares of the company’s stock in a transaction on Thursday, July 15th.
+The shares were sold at an average price of $10.79, for a total value of $53,950.00.
+Following the sale, the chief financial officer now directly owns 132,187 shares of the company’s stock, valued at approximately $1,426,297.73.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Corporate insiders own 34.40% of the company’s stock.

-Hedge funds have recently added to or reduced their stakes in the stock.
-Millennium Management LLC acquired a new stake in eGain in the 2nd quarter worth approximately $116,000.
-Invesco Ltd. boosted its stake in eGain by 10.0% in the 2nd quarter.
-Invesco Ltd. now owns 20,457 shares of the technology company’s stock worth $235,000 after purchasing an additional 1,853 shares in the last quarter.
-Finally, Wells Fargo & Company MN boosted its stake in eGain by 26.0% in the 2nd quarter.
-Wells Fargo & Company MN now owns 33,438 shares of the technology company’s stock worth $384,000 after purchasing an additional 6,908 shares in the last quarter.
+Several institutional investors have recently added to or reduced their stakes in EGAN.
+Wells Fargo & Company MN raised its holdings in eGain by 26.0% during the second quarter.
+Wells Fargo & Company MN now owns 33,438 shares of the technology company’s stock worth $384,000 after buying an additional 6,908 shares during the last quarter.
+Invesco Ltd. raised its holdings in shares of eGain by 10.0% in the second quarter.
+Invesco Ltd. now owns 20,457 shares of the technology company’s stock valued at $235,000 after purchasing an additional 1,853 shares during the last quarter.
+Finally, Millennium Management LLC bought a new position in eGain during the second quarter valued at about $116,000.
 Institutional investors own 52.09% of the company’s stock.

 eGain Corp. engages in the development, licensing, implementation, and support of customer service infrastructure software solutions.
 Its solutions include financial services, insurance, retail, travel and hospitality, ecommerce, helpdesks, and marketing.
 The company was founded by Ashutosh Roy and Gunjan Sinha in September 1997 and is headquartered in Sunnyvale, CA.